Updated: June 27, 2020

 Stress can be one of the causes of weight gain.
 We all have a certain amount of stress in our lives, and that can be a good thing.
 The stress of a deadline at work, or for some, the stress of cleaning up after Christmas, and getting the house back in order for the start of a new year.
 That type of stress may be a good thing because it can motivate you to get the task at hand finished.
 Then the stress is gone, and our bodies return to a normal stress-free zone.

-But what is stress, and how do we deal with it?
+But what about chronic stress?Knowing what it is and how do we deal with it is vitally important.

 Let’s get started.